PawKanarek/spraix/README.md

 - Share your failures with world

 # TODO
-- Different approach: Don't try to make sprite animations from single image, make video whole image! https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt
+- Different approach: Don't try to make sprite animations from single image, make video from image - that sounds like animation! https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt
 - LoRA training with FLAX
 - Write the script to transform single image into sprite animation